-Do not move or take these children home, to your home, or to The Homestead.
+- Do not move or take these children anywhere.
 Only designated social workers and the police may remove a child without parental consent.
-The Homestead can only accept a child if they self-refer or from a police officer or a designated social worker with the correct paperwork.
+The Homestead can only accept a child if they self-refer (and then we immediately have to get a form 36 from the police) or if a police officer or a designated social worker admits them with the correct paperwork.

-Help us to give children the care, education and development they deserve.
-Support professional and comprehensive intervention services for street children , support The Homestead.
+- Helping projects to give children the care, education and development they deserve.
+Support professional and comprehensive intervention services for street children.

 - Reporting any child on the street to us: Info@homestead.org.za and we will try and follow up.